Skip to content

 ip addr

-# finally, let's exec into the db container (default pass is 123456) and ensure that the galaxy address is set to the IP you just copied
+# ensure that the galaxy address in the DB is set to the IP you just copied

 use swgemu;